-^{}Where available.
+^{}Where available/for recirculation equipped units.

 4. START-UP

 - Ensure the controls are connected in accordance with Section 3. - For electrical hook-up, plug into a 120 volt receptacle. - Ensure that the machine is piped to an adequate drainage source, i.e. through the drain hose supplied.